 7.1.
 Present deliberately for the job you want

 Bonus tip: The types of projects you choose relate to the type of work you’re willing to take.
 If your profile has a good representation of open-source projects, it gives a sense that you’d might work for a non-profit or public sector agency.

 7.2.
 Make yourself look as credible as you actually are

 Basically, this means avoiding the giveaways of a rookie.
 First and foremost, to have a good GitHub profile, you should make sure your page shows a pattern of habitual posting.
 Anything that suggests sporadic or inconsistent work habits is not a good look.
 Keep in mind that your account activity is one of the first things people see on your account.

 Believe it or not, some programmers carry bad attitudes into open source projects.
 Makes sure your communications are always clear, professional, and courteous.
 Team-mindedness is something recruiters want to see.

 7.3.
 Use the search function to check on similar candidates

 The purpose here is twofold.
 In doing so, you’re researching the competition, and putting yourself in the shoes of the decision-maker from the search perspective.
 Giving your profile a little SEO love helps with on-site recruitment–which is not the primary use for GitHub in this context, but as the platform evolves into ubiquity, happens more often in the earlier stages of the game.
 A simple exercise like putting yourself in the shoes of a hirer scanning profiles will only benefit your overall look on the platform.

-bonus. link your github to Pitchme to discover your skills
+8. Link your github to Pitchme to discover your skills

 Sign up now and build your SmartMe profile in minutes.